Sentry-ARM/.github/README.md

+# DEPRECATED

+Sentry has introduced [official support](https://github.com/getsentry/self-hosted/pull/1538) for ARM64 - all repos in this organization are archived and kept for archival purposes only.

 # Sentry-on-ARM64

 > **This build is not intended to run in production and no support is provided.** It may preform worse than official x86 version and may fail in any time.
 However all of the features that were tested personally are functional and working.